clipsheep6/sensors_miscdevice_fork/README.md

 3. Stop vibration that is triggered with a specific duration.
 4. Trigger vibration with a specific effect.
 5. Stop vibration that is triggered with a specific effect.
+6. Query whether 'haptic. lock. timer' is supported.
+If so, vibrate the effectId.
+7. Stop all types of vibration.

 The following sample code provides a complete process of using the vibrator APIs: